pftnhr/yellow-lastedit/README.md

 [Download ZIP file](https://github.com/pftnhr/yellow-lastedit/archive/refs/heads/main.zip) and copy it into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-## How to create a "Last edited: " paragraph
+## How to show the last modification date.

 Create a paragraph that shows the last modification date if it is at least one day after publishing date.